 Welcome to Cornwall’s first lavender farm.
-Our lavenders are planted across six acres of well-drained Lizard soil, where the scents from the flowers mingle with the fresh sea air.
+Come and visit our lavender fields which are planted across six acres of well-drained Lizard soil, where the scents from the flowers mingle with the fresh sea air.

 Lavender’s many amazing properties have been known for centuries; and its name comes from the Latin laver, meaning “to wash” (the Romans were partial to a nice lavender bath).
 Used in perfumes for its gorgeous scent, and in essential oils for its relaxing qualities, it’s also a surprisingly good culinary herb.